Lugaw: Variants

 Lugaw can be paired or augmented with numerous other dishes and ingredients.

 Savory

 Most savory versions of lugaw are derived from or influenced by Chinese-style congee, introduced by Chinese-Filipino migrants.
 It has diverged over the centuries to use Filipino ingredients and suit the local tastes.
 Filipino savory lugaw are typically thicker than other Asian congees because they use glutinous rice.
 They are traditionally served with calamansi, soy sauce (toyo), or fish sauce (patis) as condiments Savory lugaw are usually paired with meat or seafood dishes.
-The most common being tokwa't baboy (cubed tofu and pork).
+The most common is tokwa't baboy (cubed tofu and pork).